What You Need to Know About Veterinary Assistant or Laboratory Animal Caretaker

 - Veterinarian Helper

-- Technician Assistant
+- Veterinary Assistant (Vet Assistant)

-- Emergency Veterinary Assistant
+Veterinary Assistant Job Outlook

 The states with the most job growth for Veterinary Assistant are Utah, Nevada, and North Dakota.
 Watch out if you plan on working in Ohio, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of a Veterinary Assistant
+Salary for a Veterinary Assistant

 Veterinary Assistants and Laboratory Animal Caretakers who work in Massachusetts, Maine, or Alaska, make the highest salaries.